12/02/2023

 While everyone loved the design, it simply didn’t sell well.
 No one knew how to market high-end chairs to sick and elderly people.
 Added to the fact that the Sarah chair offered narrow margins when it did sell – it was no wonder that Herman Miller was quick to scrap the idea.

-Despite this, Stumpf and Chadwick were convinced by some of the new design elements they’d invented and sought to integrate them into their next project, The Aeron chair.
+Even so, Stumpf and Chadwick believed in some of the new design elements they had created and endeavored to incorporate them into their next project, The Aeron chair.
 Closer to today’s mesh-wrapped office chair, the Aeron ditched the foam cushions that sat over the top of Sarah’s mesh covering.
 They argued that the mesh would conform to a user’s body while at the same time being incredibly breathable.
 It turns out, they were right, and the Aeron chair sparked an office revolution.

-Today, mesh chairs can be found everywhere from offices to libraries and everywhere in between.
+Today, mesh chairs are in all locations, from offices to libraries and everywhere in between.

 We’re Only a Phone Call Away